riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 You may have created yours in a different directory from mine.

-Depending on your operating system, the prompt may now show `(riboviz)` showing that the Miniconda Python `riboviz` environment is now active.
+Depending on your operating system and your Python environment, your prompt may now show `(riboviz)` showing that a Miniconda Python environment called `riboviz` is now active.

 **Question: Does anyone have any problems?**